(A pdf version of this policy is available for download here)

 Types of Reserves

-Reserves fall into two categories – earmarked and other or general.
+Reserves fall into two categories – earmarked or general.

 Earmarked Reserves can be held for several reasons.
 The money is held for specific items of expenditure to meet known or predicted liabilities or projects.
-Earmarked reserves can be used to ‘smooth’ the effects of certain expenditure commitments over a period of time thereby reducing the impact of significant expenditure in any one year.
-Typically, they are held for four main reasons: –
+Earmarked reserves can be used to ‘smooth’ the effects of certain expenditure commitments across multiple years thereby reducing the unnecessary burden and impact of significant expenditure in any one year.
+Common uses include –

 Other reserves may include capital receipts.
-Capital receipts (proceeds from the sale of assets) are subject to statutory restrictions requiring they only have to be used for capital expenditure.
+Capital receipts (proceeds from the sale of assets) are subject to statutory restrictions requiring their use for capital expenditure only.

 Earmarked Reserves (EMRs)

-JPAG (March 2023 edition) advises there is no upper or lower limits to EMRs, but they must be held for genuine and intended purposes, and their level should be subject to annual review and justification.
-They should be separately identified and enumerated to prevent query from internal and external auditors.
+JPAG (March 2023 edition) advises that there are no upper or lower limits for EMRs, but they must have a genuine purpose, be reviewed annually, and be transparently identified to prevent queries from internal and external auditors.

 General Reserves